openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 | name | The name of the file or directory (including the file extension, if there is one) on the local disk. |
 | nativePath | The full path in the host operating system representation.
 See

-“Paths of File objects” on page 668
+"Paths of File objects" on page 668

 . |
 | parent | The folder that contains the folder or file represented by the File object.
 This property is null if the File object references a file or directory in the root of the file system. |